When You Have No Interests Or Hobbies

 - Not being depressed, but being in a rut in your life where you're not doing much of anything.
-There isn't much going on with your interests, but neither is there with your career, schooling, or relationships.
+There isn't much going on with your interests, but neither is there with your career, education, or relationships.

 - Not having much money.
 There are plenty of hobbies you can do for free, or really cheaply, but others are more expensive.